Hyland Behavioral Health Center

 Because recovery from a psychiatric disorder or chemical dependency is an ongoing progression, Hyland Behavioral Health offers a full range of services designed to meet our patients’ continuously changing needs.

-Hyland operates in a multidisciplinary team model with a psychiatrist overseeing each patient’s care and treatment from admission through discharge.
-Each team is composed of RNs, an LPN, a master's-level case manager, recreational therapist, and nurse aid or tech.
+Hyland serves individuals facing a mental health crisis that puts them at risk to hurt themselves or others.
+We do not offer primary chemical dependency or detox services, but if someone has both chemical dependency and mental health issues, they may be a good fit for our program.
+We operate in a multidisciplinary team model with a psychiatrist overseeing each patient’s care and treatment from admission through discharge.
+Each team is composed of RNs, a master's-level case manager, recreational therapist, and nurse aid or tech.
 In addition, chaplain services, nutrition and other services are available.

 - Hyland Behavioral Health’s inpatient program consists of adult and adolescent units.

 - All bedrooms are semi-private, although a private room is possible under certain circumstances and when warranted.

 - The units are coeducational, with each bedroom having its own bathroom.

 If you believe that you or someone you know is in need of inpatient counseling services, please call 314-525-4400.

 The outpatient programs at Hyland Behavioral Health Center are many and varied.
 The Center offers services for psychiatric, chemical dependency and dual diagnostic patients, as well as adolescents 12 to 17 (up to 18 if still in high school).
 Patients are evaluated and placed in the level of care that best meets their particular needs through our Assessment and Referral department, which is open from 7 a.m. – 10 p.m., 7 days/week.